Is there anything more daunting that what to put in a travel bag? Just taking 'everything' never works out well. Here's why.

-A small calculator (dual power, not just solar): compact enough for carrying around to make currency conversions with, confirming prices and generally keeping track of your budget (better than taking out an expensive smart phone all the time if in a developing country).
-Also an alarm clock (or the alarm on your mobile phone is just as good), maybe with a world-time feature.
-You will also probably need an international plug adaptor (see plug types), maybe with a USB plug charging facility if you are taking electronics that charge via USB (example).
+An alarm clock (or the alarm on your mobile phone is just as good) and you will also probably need an international plug adaptor (see plug types), maybe with a USB plug charging facility if you are taking electronics that charge via USB (example).

 If there is one item that more and more travellers

 are packing it's a laptop (see tablet computers below).
 Think